-Has this Assurance s publicly disclosed information on you ndent assurer? our PF RB commitments been assured by an
+Assurance his publicly disclosed information on your Plendent assurer?
+RB commitments been assured by an

-□ Yes ☐ Partially ☐ No)
+⊠ Ye es □ Partially □ No

-If applic cable, please include the link or desc ription of the assurance statement.
+If app licable, please include the link or description n of the assurance statement.

-Respoi Yes nse Links and references
+Resp onse Links and references

+1 ssurance of the Group's sustainability ing was performed by a level of limited ance.
+Annual report page 74-77

-6.2 Reporting on other frame wor ks
+6.2 Reporting on other framewor ks

-Does yo matior n in any of the listed below standards and
+your bank disclose sustainability informatio works? n in any of the listed below standards and

 \boxtimes GRI

 SASB

 CDP

-IFRS Sustainability Disclosure Stand dards (to be published)
+IFRS Sustainability Disclosure Standards (to be published)

 \boxtimes TCFD

 \boxtimes Other: PCAF

-Respoi nse Links and references:
+Resp onse Links and references

-6.3 Outlook
+Annual report page 31-42, 43-45, 218-226

-on impa in next 12 month-reporting period (particularly nce structure for implementing the PRB)?
+on im Outlook are the next steps your bank will undertake pact analysis 14 , target setting 15 and governate describe briefly. in next 12 month-reporting period (particularly ance structure for implementing the PRB)?

-Respoi nse: Links and references

-in 2023 is to operationalize our ons with concrete KPIs and targets in PRB in Annual Report - 162, 164
+the in onse 024, the Group's primary focus will be tegration of the European Sustainability rting Standards (ESRS) into its Links and references

-14 For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement developing action plans etc.
+14 For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement

-15 For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets,
+15 For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets, developing action plans etc.